Pythm/ad-Lightwand/README.md

 ```

 #### ✅ `MQTTLights` (Direct MQTT Control)
-Use MQTT for devices like Zigbee2MQTT or ZwaveJS.
+Use MQTT for devices like Zigbee2MQTT.
 ```yaml
 MQTTLights:
   - lights: